rajsureshpanda/Shopping-Cart-Website/README.md

 # Shopping-Cart-Website
-This is an online Electronic product shopping website where customers can buy various brands of smartphones easily with a minimalistic and easy-on-eye user interface.
+This is an online Smartphone shopping website where customers can buy various brands of smartphones easily with a minimalistic and easy-on-eye user interface.
 The project has been developed by : 1) Raj Suresh Panda 2) S Keerthan